LargeWorldModel/LWM/README.md

 ## Running PyTorch Models
 Only text and text chat models are currently supported for PyTorch inference.
 PyTorch models can be loaded as Hugging Face `LlamaForCausalLM` models.
 Run `python scripts/sample_pyt.py` to sample.
 You may need to separately install `torch`.

+## Documentation

+For more details on the codebase, please refer to the [data.md](docs/data.md) and [sharding.md](docs/sharding.md).
+The [data.md](docs/data.md) provides details on the data processing and the [sharding.md](docs/sharding.md) provides details on the sharding and parallelism.

 ## If you have issues